malva-ot/nomo/README.md

 In addition, two identifier strings are **equivalent** if they [decode](#52-schema-operations) to the same identifier, even if the identifier-strings themselves are not the same.
 By definition, two identifier-strings that are the same are also equivalent.

 identifier-strings that are equivalent but not the same are valid and allowed, as described further under [5.2 Schema Operations](#52-schema-operations).
 Mechanisms such as *escape sequences* or allowance of for whitespace included in many practical schemas allow many distinct identifier-strings to deterministically decode to the same underlying identifier.

+#### 5.1.2 Identifier-string support

+Any valid schema must be able to represent name-strings and qrn-strings.

+Schemas that allow tuple values must be able to represent tuple-strings, and likewise schemas that allow map values must be able to represent map-strings.

+##### 5.1.2.1 null-strings

+No schema is required to represent non-empty null-strings, if other delimiters or punctuation unambiguously encode where null values would be.
+For example, the common schema tuple-string `(,,)` unambiguously encodes a tuple with three null values, even though the actual values are not represented by any glyphs at all.
+Instead, the tuple is encoded entirely by delimiting characters.

+null-strings are instead defined above as a valid concept that schema designers may choose to use if desired, where a non-empty sequence of glyphs in a tuple-string or map-string is used to explicitly note a null value.
+Imagine for example a schema that requires all string values to be delimited with single quotes, and then also allows the literal glyph sequence `null` to denote a null value.
+The same tuple of three null values could be encoded even without surrounding parentheses as `null,null,null`.
+And this would be unambiguously different from the encoding of a sequence of three string values where the actual contents of each string are the literal characters n-u-l-l: `'null','null','null'`.

 ### 5.2 Schema Operations